mjeffries-pivotal/pcf-samples/README.md

 <li>Java Spring Music Application</li>
 <p>This is a Java app that displays a collection of albums.
 It defaults to using an in-memory database.
 To demo this app, just push the app as usual and bring up
   the URL in a browser.
 Click on the "i" icon in the upper right corner of the app, it should say 'cloud, in-memory' next to 'profiles'.<p>
-  To use a MySQL database, just create a MySQL service instance (ex. cf create-service cleardb spark mydb), then bind it to your app
+  To use a MySQL database, just create a MySQL service instance (ex.
+    ```
+  cf login -a api.run.pivotal.io
+  cf create-service cleardb spark mydb
+    ```
+), then bind it to your app
   (ex. cf bind-service spring-music mydb) and restage the app (ex. cf restage spring-music).
 Once the app is done staging and restarted, refresh the browser and click the "i" icon again.
 It should now say 'cloud,mysql,mysql-cloud' next to 'profiles', and 'mydb' next to 'services'.  </p>
 <li>Java Environment Demo Application</li>